confio/tgrade-docs/developer/02-smart-contracts/02-installation.md

 `$HOME/go/bin` by default, please make sure that is set up in your `PATH` as well, which should be the case in general for building Go code from source.
 :::

-## Further Information on the Cosmos SDK {#further-information-on-the-cosmos-sdk}

-These represent an instance of a blockchain that utilizes all of the stable features of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
-As such, `wasmd` have all the same features (plus WASM smart contracts obviously).
-If you are a depth first learner, take a look at the [Gaia docs](https://github.com/cosmos/gaia/tree/main/docs/gaia-tutorials).
-If you'd like to learn more about getting started with the Cosmos SDK in general, take a look at the series of [Tutorials](https://tutorials.cosmos.network/) that show how to build custom modules for application-specific blockchains.

 ## Setting up your IDE {#setting-up-your-ide}